hyphz/hyphz.github.io/data/texts.md

 Use in Tortoise form.
 Level 7. **Effect:** Gain Resist 2 damage until the start of your next turn.
 Allies also Resist 2 damage while adjacent to you until the start of your next turn.
 @@FormoftheBull1+
-While in Bull form, all your Bull powers except **Nimble Charge** may be used in place of a basic melee attack while charging.
+While in Bull form, all your Level 1 Bull powers except **Nimble Charge** may be used in place of a basic melee attack while charging.
 Gain resist 1 to damage taken from Opportunities granted by movement as part of a Charge.
 @@FormoftheBull5+
-While in Bull form, all your Bull powers except **Nimble Charge** may be used in place of a basic melee attack while charging.
+While in Bull form, all your Level 1 Bull powers except **Nimble Charge** may be used in place of a basic melee attack while charging.
 Gain resist 1 to damage taken from Opportunities granted by movement as part of a Charge.
 You may charge through enemy squares.
 Any enemy you charge through falls Prone unless it forgoes its Opportunity against you.
 @@FormoftheBull9+
-While in Bull form, all your Bull powers except **Nimble Charge** may be used in place of a basic melee attack while charging.
+While in Bull form, all your Level 1 Bull powers except **Nimble Charge** may be used in place of a basic melee attack while charging.
 Gain resist 1 to damage taken from Opportunities granted by movement as part of a Charge.
 Any enemy that takes an opportunity against you while you are Charging takes 3 damage.
 You may charge through enemy squares.
-Any enemy you charge through falls Prone unless it forgoes its Opportunity against you.
+If any enemy you charge through takes an opportunity against you, it falls Prone in addition to the above 3 damage.
+If it forgoes its Opportunity against you, it takes 3 damage ''or'' falls Prone, its choice.
 @@Bull'sTransformation
 **Special:** You must Charge at least 2 squares and make this attack instead of a Basic Melee Attack.